How the brain works

 At the site of inflammation and in nearby tissue, there is biological chaos, as the brain tries to adjust and fight the consequences of the damage.
 The dying cells give off chemicals that activate macrophages (white blood cells), which move from the bloodstream into the injury area, to absorb and eliminate debris.
 Glial cells and their helpers, which have gathered at the site to clean it up, now begin to form the scar tissue that will remain a part of the brain’s new architecture.
 Sometimes, the glial barriers prevent healthy, remaining neurons from restoring axonal connections.
 In other cases, nerve terminals cannot pass the scar, and abnormal activity is then generated that can lead to epileptic seizures.

-FS064V3 How the brain works
+FS064V5 How the brain works

-Page created: August 2002/ Last update: August 2019/ Review date: August 2022
+Page created: August 2002/ Last update: October 2023/ Review date: October 2026

 Disclaimer: We try to ensure that the information is easy to understand, accurate and up-to-date as possible.
-If you would like more information on the source material and references the author used to write this document please contact the Encephalitis International.
+If you would like more information on the source material and references the author used to write this document please contact Encephalitis International.
 None of the authors of the above document has declared any conflict of interest, which may arise from being named as an author of this document.

 Found this helpful?